ArcadeHustle/X3_USB_softmod/README.md

   Memory used for mapping 4096 bytes
 ```

+Have fun!
+Be safe!
+We will be back with more *soon*.

-Official video tutorial for the Taito X3 USB boot softmode by Mitsu (as usual!) can be found here: https://www.youtube.com/watch?v=l0nq1pQXX90
+Official video tutorial for the Taito X3 USB boot softmod by Mitsu (as usual!) can be found here: https://www.youtube.com/watch?v=l0nq1pQXX90